Quick Summary

 Schedules are supplementary lists that provide additional details and explanations to the main text of the Constitution of India.
 There are a total of twelve (12) schedules, each with a specific purpose.

-Schedules play a crucial role in clarifying and elaborating on various aspects of the Constitution.
+Schedules play a crucial role in clarifying and elaborating on various aspects parts of Indian Constitution.
 They typically contain lists, forms of oaths or affirmations, and specific provisions that wouldn’t fit well within the main articles.

 Schedules in the Indian Constitution | |